Medically reviewed by Drugs.com. Last updated on Sep 12, 2019.

 The most common type of twisting associated with cervical dystonia is when your chin is pulled toward your shoulder.
 Some people experience a combination of abnormal head postures.
 A jerking motion of the head also may occur.

 Many people who have cervical dystonia also experience neck pain that can radiate into the shoulders.
-The disorder also can cause headaches.
+The disorder can also cause headaches.
 In some people, the pain from cervical dystonia can be exhausting and disabling.

 Risk factors for cervical dystonia include: